stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 #### SOC Standard

 Adaptation
-: The system will monitor for updates to the SOC standards and implement necessary changes to maintain new compliance and functionality.
+: The system will implement necessary changes to maintain new compliance and functionality in the even of new SOC standard being introduced.
 While ensuring that SOC standards updates that we utilize do not disrupt existing functionality by maintaining support for previous versions where feasible.

 #### Browser Integration